thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

 3. The locator and filters, which helps users be able to narrow down the element they want to reference
 4. The action or actions that a test should `perform` when using the interactor (like `click`)

 Putting this together, let's create a new Interactor called `MyTextField` with a label of 'my-textfield-interactor'.
 We'll specify the selector as `input[type=text]` so that it targets all the text input elements, define a `value` filter, and provide a `fillIn` action.
-And to differentiate from the built-in TextField interactor, we'll configure the placeholder value as its locator:
+And to differentiate from the predefined TextField interactor, we'll configure the placeholder value as its locator:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';